How to Make Money in Medical School

 - Neraplatform (a new site made by the same people who make Medmentor)

-To set yourself up for success, I suggest signing up to at least 4 different websites.
-It will be a lot of work in the first week as you will have to make a profile for each one, however a lot of the detailed information you can just copy and paste across.
+To set yourself up for success, I suggest signing up for at least four websites.
+It will be a lot of work in the first week as you will have to make a profile for each.
+However, you can copy and paste a lot of the detailed information.

-Here are some tips on how to maximise the income you gain from tutoring.
+Here are some tips on maximising the income you gain from tutoring.

 - Focus on your current students – You may only have one or two students initially, but make sure you give them your full attention.
-Prepare notes for each lesson, have a PowerPoint presentation made.
+Prepare notes for each lesson, and have a PowerPoint presentation made.
 Anything to make you stand out.
-They are much more likely to give good word of mouth reviews if you do this.
+They are much more likely to give good word-of-mouth reviews if you do this.

 - Ask what other tutors did wrong – It is often the case that the student you are tutoring has already tried out tutors in the past.
 Ask them what they didn’t like about those tutors and see that you don’t make the same mistakes as them.

-- Have an amazing profile – Your profile is the first thing your students are going to see.
-If you have a picture that is of you in scruffy clothing and only a few lines in your bio, you aren’t going to catch anyone eye.
-Look around at what other people have done and see what the best have done.
+- Have a fantastic profile – Your profile is the first thing your students will see.
+If you have a picture of you in scruffy clothing and only a few lines in your bio, you aren’t going to catch anyone’s eye.
+Look at what other people have done and see what the best have done.
 Take inspiration from them and turn your profile into a showcase of how awesome you are.

 Providing Services – Fiverr, Uber and More

-There are still plenty of ways you can earn money other than starting a business and tutoring.
+There are plenty of ways to earn money besides starting a business and tutoring.
 It might be difficult, but you can easily earn upwards of $5,000 a year from these service jobs.

 Think about the skills that you have.